aebabis/roguelike/BACKLOG.md

   - Further optimize vision algorithm

 # Bugs
-  - Prevent player from hover-viewing tiles the character can't see
   - Items aren't visible the first turn
   - Monsters on the same initiative collide?